Let’s get started!

 Standard Ink Colors

 Every book looks better with your custom artwork in one of our beautiful ink colors.
 We have seven standard ink colors that we print at no extra charge.
 We also offer white ink as a specialty color.
 These colors have all been chosen as the brightest and best, and will perform beautifully.
 Check our online ordering tool and our design templates to see our standard ink colors.
 All our inks, both custom and standard, are vegetable-based and made in the USA, which is better for the planet.

 Custom Ink Colors

 Need to match your brand colors?
 No problem, we’re happy to work with you to get the ink color just right.
-When working with custom inks, do keep in mind that we print on either kraft, gray, or black covers, and the ink color in print will differ from what you see on a screen when designing.
+When working with custom inks, do keep in mind that we print on either kraft or black covers, and the ink color in print will differ from what you see on a screen when designing.
 We’ll just need you to provide the uncoated Pantone color that you would like to match.
 We provide a digital proof before we send files to press to give you an idea of how this will look, and we work hard to match color as precisely as possible.
 The quality work from our press team is one of the things that makes Scout Books unique!
 Contact us about custom ink colors and we will be happy to go over options with you!

 32 is the magic number for a Scout Book!
 Both Pocket and Mega Scout Books have 32 pages.
 We designed our format with sustainability and efficiency in mind, and all 32 pages are printed on one sheet of paper that gets folded and trimmed to make a single book.
 We’ve been amazed at just how much our customers can fit onto 32 pages, from literature to event guides complete with sponsorship pages.
 Our pages are made with 70 lb. weight and are 100% recycled.
 That gives it a starchy feel with plenty of bite for pens and pencils.
 Our paper gets great reviews.